elastic/integrations/packages/crowdstrike/docs/README.md

 Contains endpoint data and CrowdStrike Falcon platform audit data forwarded from Falcon SIEM Connector.

+#### Falcon SIEM Connector configuration file

+By default, the configuration file located at `/opt/crowdstrike/etc/cs.falconhoseclient.cf` provides configuration options related to the events collected by Falcon SIEM Connector.

+Parts of the configuration file called `EventTypeCollection` and `EventSubTypeCollection` provides a list of event types that the connector should collect.

+Current supported event types are:
+- DetectionSummaryEvent
+- IncidentSummaryEvent
+- UserActivityAuditEvent
+- AuthActivityAuditEvent
+- FirewallMatchEvent
+- RemoteResponseSessionStartEvent
+- RemoteResponseSessionEndEvent

 **Exported fields**

 | Field | Description | Type |